davidsbatista/BREDS/README.md

 # BREDS

-BREDS extracts relationships from text using a bootstrapping/semi-supervised approach, it relies on an initial set of seed examples, i.e.: pairs of examples of named-entities representing relationship to be extracted.
-The algorithm expands  the initial  set of seed relationships using distributional semantics to generalize the relationship while limiting the semantic drift.
+BREDS extracts relationships from text using a bootstrapping/semi-supervised approach, it relies on an initial set of of examples of named-entities representing relationship to be extracted, i.e.:, seeds.

+The algorithm expands the initial set of seeds using distributional semantics to generalize the relationship while limiting the semantic drift.

-## Example: extracting companies headquarters:
+## Extracting companies headquarters:

-We need the text from where we want to extract relationships with the named-entities tagged, like show in the example bellow, an input file `sentences.txt` should contain thousands of sentences with named-entities tagged, e.g.:
+The input text needs to have the named-entities tagged, like show in the example bellow:

 ```
 The tech company <ORG>Soundcloud</ORG> is based in <LOC>Berlin</LOC>, capital of Germany.